 The simplest way to ‘weed-out’ functional from structural dysfunctions is with the Adams test.
 Stand behind the client and ask her to slowly forward bend with relaxed arms hanging freely.
 Keeping your eyes in line with the client’s back, carefully observe for any changes in shape of the thoracic and lumbar spines (Fig. 1).
 Compared to the standing position, does the convex hump change, get worse, or diminish?
 If the curve stays the same or gets worse, some of the vertebral joints (and possibly ribs) are fused.
 To confirm your visual observations, ask the client to slowly sidebend and rotate her torso allowing the arms and head to gently swing side to side.
 During these maneuvers, if any vertebral segments of the convex hump become more symmetrical, they are not yet fixed and should be addressed.
 Osteopathic physicians have named this condition, where three or more adjoining vertebrae become fixated sidebent to one side and rotated to the other, a Type 1 group curve (Fig, 2).

 Because scoliosis is a three-dimensional problem, always look for patterns.
 For example, when observing the standing client from the front, notice how one shoulder is lower than the other.
-Look for an oblique crossing pattern traversing from the external obliques and pectoral fascia to the contralateral hip.
-Use any of your favorite myofascial, deep tissue or assisted-stretching techniques to bring length to the front line.
+Look for oblique crossing patterns traversing from the external obliques and pectoral fascia to the contralateral hip.
+Use any of your favorite myofascial and graded exposure stretching techniques to unwind these neurologically driven patterns.

 Myoskeletal Alignment combined with proprioceptive exercise may help improve ingrained motor control problems and sensory motor amnesia in those with functional or structural scoliosis.
-Beyond this, specific corrective exercises from my “Art of MAT” video series with special guest Paul Kelly (Temple Human Performance), may also be beneficial in establishing proper length/strength balance and spinal stability.
+Beyond this, specific brain-based corrective exercises such those in Paul Kelly’s new Physiokinetix Training program, may also be beneficial in establishing proper length/strength balance and spinal stability.

 Texas Twister Technique